getindiekit/indiekit/docs/contributing.md

 ### Linting

-[Prettier](https://prettier.io) is used to maintain consistent and high-quality code.
+Consistent and high-quality code is maintained using [Prettier](https://prettier.io).
 You can check that any changes use the preferred code style by running the following command:

 ```sh
 npm run lint